Cal Fussman

-Calvin "Cal" Fussman is an American journalist and author.
+Calvin Fussman is an American journalist and author.
 He is a Writer at Large for Esquire magazine, known for the What I've Learned column, where he interviews leaders in various fields, which have included Mikhail Gorbachev, Jimmy Carter, Ted Kennedy, Jeff Bezos, Richard Branson, Jack Welch, Robert De Niro, Clint Eastwood, Al Pacino, George Clooney, Leonardo DiCaprio, Tom Hanks, Bruce Springsteen, Dr. Dre, Quincy Jones, Woody Allen, Barbara Walters, Pelé, Yao Ming, Serena Williams, John Wooden, and Muhammad Ali.

 Early life

 Cal Fussman was born in Brooklyn, New York.
 He grew up on Long Island and earned a bachelor's degree at The University of Missouri School of Journalism.

 Career

 Fussman started his career as a sportswriter for The Miami Herald and The St. Louis Post-Dispatch, then moved to New York, where his work appeared in the magazines Inside Sports and Sports Illustrated.
 He learned how to interview on trains and buses, when he travelled around the world for 10 years and was constantly in conversation with people from all cultures and walks of life.
 Fussman's writing during this time and thereafter often revolved around quests.